greg-raven/Department-21/_posts/2016-02-02-bizarre-laws-still-on-the-books.md

 Massachusetts: It is illegal to own an explosive golf ball.

-Michigan: It is illegal for women to cut their own hair without their husband’s permission.
+Michigan: It is illegal for women to cut their own hair without their husband's permission.

 Minnesota: A person may not cross state lines with a duck atop his or her head.